 Veno-occlusive liver disease (VOD) including fatal outcome has been reported in patients receiving cyclophosphamide-containing regimens.
 A cytoreductive regimen in preparation for bone marrow transplantation that consists of cyclophosphamide in combination with whole-body irradiation, busulfan, or other agents has been identified as a major risk factor.
 VOD has also been reported to develop gradually in patients receiving long-term low-dose immunosuppressive doses of cyclophosphamide.
 Other risk factors predisposing to the development of VOD include preexisting disturbances of hepatic function, previous radiation therapy of the abdomen, and a low performance status.

-Cyclophosphamide can cause fetal harm when administered to a pregnant woman [see USE IN SPECIFIC POPULATIONS (8.1)].
+Based on its mechanism of action and published reports of effects in pregnant patients or animals, Cyclophosphamide Capsules can cause fetal harm when administered to a pregnant woman [see USE IN SPECIFIC POPULATIONS (8.1), CLINICAL PHARMACOLOGY (12.1) and NONCLINICAL TOXICOLOGY (13.1)].
 Exposure to cyclophosphamide during pregnancy may cause birth defects, miscarriage, fetal growth retardation, and fetotoxic effects in the newborn.
 Cyclophosphamide is teratogenic and embryo-fetal toxic in mice, rats, rabbits and monkeys.

-Male and female reproductive function and fertility may be impaired in patients being treated with cyclophosphamide.
+Male and female reproductive function and fertility may be impaired in patients being treated with Cyclophosphamide Capsules.
 Cyclophosphamide interferes with oogenesis and spermatogenesis.
 It may cause sterility in both sexes.
 Development of sterility appears to depend on the dose of cyclophosphamide, duration of therapy, and the state of gonadal function at the time of treatment.
 Cyclophosphamide-induced sterility may be irreversible in some patients.
-Advise patients on the potential risks for infertility [see USE IN SPECIFIC POPULATIONS (8.4 and 8.6)].
+Advise patients on the potential risks for infertility [see USE IN SPECIFIC POPULATIONS (8.3 and 8.4)].

 Impairment of Wound Healing